AndreasAvgou/Survived-1-Year-Prediction/README.md

 ## Object

-Our object was to develop a [model](https://github.com/AndreasAvgou/Survived-1-Year-Prediction/blob/main/Survived_1_year.ipynb) that will predict the chances of survival of a patient after 1 year of treatment (Survived_1_year).
+Our object was to develop a [model](https://github.com/AndreasAvgou/Survived-1-Year-Prediction/blob/main/Survived_1_year.ipynb) that will predict the chances of survival of a patient after 1 year of treatment.

 ## Dataset